Soviet–Afghan War: Soviet military operations against Afghan guerrillas

 The Soviets did not initially foresee taking on such an active role in fighting the rebels and attempted to play down their role there as giving light assistance to the Afghan army.
-However, the arrival of the Soviets had the opposite effect as it incensed instead of pacified the people, causing the Mujahideen to gain in strength and numbers.
-Originally the Soviets thought that their forces would strengthen the backbone of the Afghan army and provide assistance by securing major cities, lines of communication and transportation.
+The arrival of the Soviets had the opposite effect as it incensed instead of pacified the people, causing the Mujahideen to gain in strength and numbers.
+Originally the Soviets thought that their forces would strengthen the backbone of the Afghan army and provide assistance by securing major cities, lines of communication and transport.
 The Afghan army forces had a high desertion rate and were loath to fight, especially since the Soviet forces pushed them into infantry roles while they manned the armored vehicles and artillery.
-The main reason that the Afghan soldiers were so ineffective, though, was their lack of morale, as many of them were not truly loyal to the communist government but simply wanting a paycheck.
+The main reason that the Afghan soldiers were so ineffective, though, was poor morale, as many of them were not truly loyal to the communist government but simply wanting a paycheck.
 Once it became apparent that the Soviets would have to get their hands dirty, they followed three main strategies aimed at quelling the uprising.
-Intimidation was the first strategy, in which the Soviets would use airborne attacks and armored ground attacks to destroy villages, livestock and crops in trouble areas.
+Intimidation was the first strategy, in which the Soviets would use airborne attacks and armored ground attacks to destroy villages, livestock and crops in troubled areas.
 The Soviets would bomb villages that were near sites of guerrilla attacks on Soviet convoys or known to support resistance groups.
 Local peoples were forced to either flee their homes or die as daily Soviet attacks made it impossible to live in these areas.
-By forcing the people of Afghanistan to flee their homes, the Soviets hoped to deprive the guerrillas of resources and safe havens.
-The second strategy consisted of subversion, which entailed sending spies to join resistance groups and report information, as well as bribing local tribes or guerrilla leaders into ceasing operations.
-Finally, the Soviets used military forays into contested territories in an effort to root out the guerrillas and limit their options.
+By forcing Afghans to flee their homes, the Soviets hoped to deprive the guerrillas of resources and havens.
+The second strategy consisted of subversion, which entailed sending spies to join resistance groups, as well as bribing local tribes or guerrilla leaders into ceasing operations.
+Finally, the Soviets used military forays into contested territories to root out the guerrillas and limit their options.
 Classic search and destroy operations were implemented using Mil Mi-24 helicopter gunships that would provide cover for ground forces in armored vehicles.
 Once the villages were occupied by Soviet forces, inhabitants who remained were frequently interrogated and tortured for information or killed.

 Afghanistan is our Vietnam.
 Look at what has happened.
 We began by simply backing a friendly regime; slowly we got more deeply involved; then we started manipulating the regime – sometimes using desperate measures – and now?
 Now we are bogged down in a war we cannot win and cannot abandon.[...] but for Brezhnev and company we would never have got into it in the first place.